saundesh/track-my-team/README.md

 #### Part 1: User Registration

+Fix Week 1's user registration form so that new users add to the database.
+Also, make sure when a user tries to make a new account to double check with the database.
+Don't add a user if it already exists in the database.
+Salt and hash password stored in the database so that as the admin, he/she cannot see what all ther user's passwords are.

 #### Part 2: User Authentication

+The user interface should be able to check with the database and only allow the user to continue if their email and password matches.
+Allow for user session which means the user can be stayed logged in once authenticated for a period of time and also logout once he/she is done using Track My Team.
+When the user successfully logins, the pages should display different data depending on user login.

 #### Part 3: User Interface - Captain vs. Player

+For each team, a user is either an admin (captain) or a regular player.
+The pages should display different information between a captain and player.
+Captains will have access all the editting features whereas players can only see all the profile information and events.

 #### Part 4: Events

+Redesign the event page so it looks refurnished.
+For each event, the event detail page will include a Google Map of the set location.
+In addition, make it possible for events to be recurring.
+When editting recurring events, make sure it can change for just one event.

 #### Part 5: Testing